Dodelidoo-Labs/anadromikai/README.md

 ## Conclusion

 - the issue is not to write the application, the issues are:
--- GPT is hallucinating
+	- GPT is hallucinating too much
--- Prompts need to be extremely precise
+	- Prompts need to be extremely precise, and are difficult to use in order to produce consistent output